cardano-scaling/hydra/docs/networking.md

 * Producer nodes are sensitive assets as they need access to signing keys, hence are usually run behind _relay nodes_ in order to increase safety and reduce the risk of DoS or other malicious activities
 * Nodes are expected to run behind ADSL or cable boxes, firewalls, or in other complex networking settings preventing nodes to be _addressed_ directly, hence the need for nodes to _initiate_ connections to externally reachable _relay nodes_, and for _pull-based_ messaging

+# Implementations

+## Gossip diffusion network

 The following diagram is one possible implementation of a pull-based messaging system for Hydra, drawn from a discussion with IOG's networking engineers:

 ![Hydra pull-based network](./hydra-pull-based-network.jpg)

+## Simple Messaging Network

+* Nodes are identified by public keys
+  * Those keys could be published somewhere like standard PGP keys, or retrieved from a well-known source, or passed as initialisation data to the Hydra node
+  * The level of trust given to a key is the responsibility of the node operator
+* Given a public key, one can retrieve an associated IP address
+  * Hydra nodes register their IP address(es) when they join the network "somewhere", signing it through their public key
+  * We could use a mechanism similar to [BitTorrent](http://bittorrent.org/beps/bep_0003.html), whereby nodes can either use _trackers_ to provide peer and head discovery mechanism, or a centralised service someone hosts
+*